 Wise Women: an untapped community asset

-Continuing support into its second year, this community-engaged research grant will lay the groundwork for a program of research and a larger scale application focused on improving maternal-child health in our region.
+This community-engaged research grant helped to lay the groundwork for a program of research and a larger scale application focused on improving Maternal-Child Health (MCH) in our region.
+Currently, Dr. Appelt and Dr. Devido are seeking large scale funding to support the contiuation of this project.

 Ms. Autumn Redcross, McAnulty College of Liberal Arts